Travel Costa Mesa Blog

 In Costa Mesa, everyone’s welcome—and we mean everyone.
 The restaurants, bars, and local spots are spaces where you can show up exactly as you are, whether you’re dressed for brunch or full-on Pride parade.

 One of those feel-good places is Collage Culinary Experience a two-story dining collective inside the iconic South Coast Plaza.
 There’s not a label that fits the experience, and we’re okay with that.
 Collage offers local and global-inspired fare in a colorful, stylish space that celebrates authenticity and joy.
-You can pop in for a quick snack or bev at Blossoms and Brass to start the night out right—or make a day of it and eat your way through the best of Costa Mesa flavor.
+Swing by Paradise Dynasty and try their rainbow Xiao Long Bao to fuel up before a night full of fun.

 Shop Local, Shop Small